solidusio-contrib/solidus_graphql_api-deprecated/README.md

 expect(response_hash).to eq(result_hash)
 ```

-For helper types and classes which are not directly accessible from the outside (such as type `Domain`), it is not necessary to make GraphQL calls but the model itself can be tested.
-Please see its spec file for an example.
+For helper types and classes which are not directly accessible from the outside (such as type `Domain`), it is not necessary to make GraphQL calls but classes themselves can be tested.
+Please see the spec files for examples.

 ## State of Implementation